apache/libcloud/docs/other/ssl-certificate-validation.rst

 .. note::

-    Linode recently dropped support for TLS v1.0 and it only supports TLS v1.1.
+    Linode recently dropped support for TLS v1.0 and it only supports TLS v1.1 and higher.
-    If you are using Linode you need to update your code to use TLS v1.1 as shown below.
+    If you are using Linode driver you need to update your code to use TLS v1.1 or TLS v1.2 as shown below.

 For compatibility reasons (we also support older Python versions), Libcloud uses TLS v1.0 by default.